syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-### Mapping the data object to SchedulerAppointment
+### Mapping the data object to scheduler appointment
 Map those properties of the `Meeting` class with our `.NET MAUI Scheduler` control by using the `AppointmentMapping` property.

 {% tabs %}